 - 1. Connect the common themes and patterns that unite all life, including demonstrating how evolution is the foundation of modern biology. - 2.
 Integrate the biotic and abiotic world with an understanding of earth's energy flow and identify challenges and solutions to global ecological issues. - 3.
-Employ the scientific process and apply a scientific framework to decision-making regarding issues past, present and future. - 4.
+Employ the scientific process and apply a scientific framework to decision- making regarding issues past, present and future. - 4.
 Communicate why Hawai'i is a unique place on earth and propose scientifically based mediations to biological problems.

-BIOL 101L Biology and Society Laboratory (1) KCC AA/DY
+BIOL 101L Biology and Society Laboratory (1) KCC AA/DY and KCC AS/NS

+Prerequisite(s): Credit or concurrent enrollment in BIOL 101.
 Recommended Preparation: CHEM 100 or a higher-level chemistry course.